 Nothing that I did was complicated.

-In fact, my transformation from “Lazy Craig” to “Operator Craig” came about because of nine simple principles I’m going to share with you today.
+In fact, my transformation from “Lazy Craig” to “Operator Craig” came about because of some simple principles I’m going to share with you today.

 1) Destroy Distractions, Toss Temptations